mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/binding/_index.md

 Let's examine what happened.
 1. A ViewModel with a `Name` property was strored as the data context of a Dialog
-2. A TextBox's `Text` property was "bound" to the ViewModel's `Name` property
+1. A TextBox's `Text` property was "bound" to the ViewModel's `Name` property in a binding that is stored in the Dialog
-3. When changing the `Text` property of the TextBox, the `Name` property in the ViewModel is updated
+1. When changing the `Text` property of the TextBox, the `Name` property in the ViewModel is updated with the value

 # More Binding
 Binding goes beyond BindDataContext, even if that might be enough for a simpler UI.